NatSIP can offer bespoke training on a wide range of SI-related issues and subjects

 Becoming a Sponsor Stakeholder

-In April 2020, NatSIP created a new group of Sponsor Stakeholder funders to underpin the continuation of the valuable work that NatSIP does.
+Since April 2020, NatSIP has welcomed a group of Sponsor organisations to underpin the continuation of the valuable work that NatSIP does.

-Becoming a NatSIP Sponsor Stakeholder is open to any member organisation working and involved in the SI sector.
-Contributions from stakeholders will be at a more significant level than membership per annum.
+Becoming a NatSIP Sponsor is open to any member organisation working and involved in the SI sector.
+Contributions from sponsors are at a more significant level than annual membershi.
 More detail can be provided by Lindsey Rousseau, the NatSIP Facilitator..

-As well as opportunities for additional publicity and recognition as NatSIP sponsors, sponsor stakeholder organisations will receive enhanced benefits, (3 free places at each NatSIP working day and 1 free place at any NatSIP training event).
+As well as opportunities for additional publicity and recognition as NatSIP sponsors, sponsor stakeholder organisations will receive enhanced benefits, (a number of free places at NatSIP training events, etc).

-Sponsor stakeholder group members will be represented on the NatSIP Steering Group.
+The NatSIP sponsor group is represented on the NatSIP Steering Group.
 The Steering Group drives NatSIP policy for the future and the NatSIP Facilitator reports to its members.

 The role of the NatSIP Steering Group is to offer guidance and act as a critical friend to the members of the NatSIP workstreams and to support and promote their objectives and outcomes by working collaboratively as a strategic group.